 Top Interview Tip: Research the company, organization, student association, or campus office, so you know what to expect before you go into the interview.

 Many students wonder about wearing denim to an interview.
 The general rule is that you should avoid denim-on-denim.
 What does that mean?
-If you're going to wear a denim shirt, like in the above example, pair it with khaki pants or a colored slack.
+If you're going to wear a denim shirt, pair it with khaki pants or a colored slack.

 And, if you're going to wear denim on the bottom, opt for a dark-colored, unripped pair of jeans and choose a dressier top to balance out the look.